SELGroup/SeSE/README.md

 # **SIHD Project Documentation**

 ## **Project Overview**
 This code repository contains all the code necessary to reproduce the experiments in the paper *"SeSE: A Structural Information-Guided Uncertainty Quantification Framework for Hallucination Detection in LLMs"* (submitted to IEEE TKDE).
-We have publicly released all the code used to generate the main experiments at the following address: [https://github.com/SELGroup/SeSE](https://github.com/SELGroup/SeSE).
+We have publicly released all the code and data used to generate the main experiment results at the following address: [https://github.com/SELGroup/SeSE](https://github.com/SELGroup/SeSE).

 The project consists of two main modules:
 1. **Long-form text hallucination detection**